A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Discussion

 Our results demonstrate that both the DTHP and SEIR(S) models are individually able to capture epidemic trends and estimate the time-varying reproduction number, $R_t$, under diverse conditions.
 The DTHP model, which captures self-exciting behavior, performed well during phases marked by abrupt transmission changes.
 However, it produced less accurate estimates of $R_t$, likely due to the limitations of its simplified triggering kernel.
 In contrast, the SEIR(S) model more accurately represented the overall epidemic trajectory and the evolution of $R_t$, but struggled to capture sudden changes in incidence.
 Additionally, it produced wider credible intervals, possibly reflecting uncertainty in the infectious period, which directly influences $R_t$ estimates.
 These observations underscore the limitations of relying on a single model, particularly in complex and rapidly evolving epidemic contexts.

 The proposed model-averaging framework balances the complementary strengths of the DTHP and SEIR(S) models, producing well-calibrated forecasts with appropriate uncertainty coverage.
 It performs robustly in both in-sample and out-of-sample settings, consistently yielding the lowest or near-lowest prediction errors for incidence and $R_t$ across various simulation scenarios.
-It also reduces prediction uncertainty, producing narrower credible intervals while maintaining high predictive accuracy.
-We further demonstrated the practical utility of this framework using empirical data from influenza and COVID-19 outbreaks in Ireland.
-During the Influenza waves, which featured abrupt changes in transmission, the MA approach successfully combined the benefits of DTHP and SEIRS, delivering accurate forecasts and reliable estimates.
-For COVID-19, although improvements were more modest, model averaging yielded more stable $R_t$ estimates during the early phase of the outbreak and handled uncertainty more effectively.
-These findings suggest that our sequential model-averaging strategy is a promising approach for real-time epidemic surveillance and forecasting, offering a valuable balance between predictive performance and uncertainty quantification.
-The sequential ensemble framework further enhances flexibility by continuously updating posterior model probabilities, allowing adaptation to shifting epidemic dynamics (see Figures~\ref{FigB1} and~\ref{FigC2} in the supplementary material).
-This adaptability is particularly valuable in the where distinct phases of the epidemic may favor different modeling approaches.
+It also reduces prediction uncertainty, producing more balanced credible intervals while maintaining high predictive accuracy.
+It is important to note that the out-of-sample evaluation focused primarily on periods of relatively stable transmission.
+In periods where the transmission process changes rapidly within the forecast horizon, all models, including MA, struggled to fully anticipate these shifts.
+Exploratory forecasts immediately prior to sharp increases in incidence showed higher errors across all approaches.
+This limitation reflects the inherent difficulty of forecasting abrupt turning points without early warning signals in the data and represents an important challenge for real-time forecasting applications, where early detection of epidemic turning points remains an open problem.
+Consequently, while MA generally improves stability, calibration, and uncertainty quantification, its out-of-sample predictions remain sensitive to rapid or unexpected shifts in epidemic dynamics.
+We further demonstrated the practical utility of this framework using empirical data from influenza and COVID-19 epidemics in Ireland.
+During influenza waves with abrupt changes in transmission, the MA approach successfully combined the benefits of DTHP and SEIR(S), delivering accurate forecasts and reliable estimates.
+For COVID-19, although improvements were more modest, model averaging yielded more stable $R_t$ estimates during periods of changing transmission and handled uncertainty more effectively.
+These findings suggest that our sequential model-averaging strategy is a promising approach for real-time epidemic surveillance and forecasting, offering a valuable balance between predictive performance and uncertainty quantification, even when the forecast horizon includes non-stationary transmission dynamics.
+The sequential ensemble framework further enhances flexibility by continuously updating posterior model probabilities, allowing adaptation to shifting epidemic dynamics (see Figures \ref{FigB4} in Appendix \ref{appB} and \ref{FigC3} in Appendix \ref{appC}).
+This adaptability is particularly valuable in situations where distinct phases of the epidemic may favor different modeling approaches.
 Note that this comparison focuses on epidemiological modeling using case incidence data and should not be interpreted as a general assessment of the overall performance of individual models.